vippsas/vipps-developers/vipps-test-environment.md

 ![Vipps test app icon](images/vipps-testapp-app-store-icon.jpg)

 The iOS test app is available in Apple TestFlight.
-You do *not* need an activation code.
+You do *not* need an invitation or an activation code.

 1. Open the [TestFlight](https://testflight.apple.com/join/hTAYrwea) link on your iOS phone
 2. Install the "Vipps MT" app